stupside/MERN-stack/apps/diary/README.md

   - Users watching the movie will appear in the UI
   - The owner can play and pause the movie → it will play/pause the movie for others
   - User can see if a movie is played by the owner

+## October 27, 2025

+Before the submition of the project i have added validation feedback for form fields in the frontend as well as user feedback when a 4xx error is returned by the server.
+Errors are already returned by the server, but were not handled on client side.